 - 2. Street trees shall be located in the curb zone of the streetscape, in order to separate pedestrians from vehicular lanes and to provide room for tree canopies.
-Street trees may be planted in planting strips, landscaped planters or tree grates with approval from the Planning, and Zoning and Building Director in consultation with the Environmental Services Director. - 3.
+Street trees may be planted in planting strips, landscaped planters or tree grates with approval from the Planning, Zoning, and Building Development Services Director. - 3.
 All trees shall be Florida Grade #1 or better and satisfy the following standards at the time of planting: - a.
 Canopy species: Minimum 14 feet in height with a clear trunk space of six feet and a spread of no less than eight feet. - b.
 Palm trees: Minimum 18 feet in height, with a clear trunk space of eight feet. - 4.
-In the event that site constraints, such as existing utility easements, infrastructure, or right-of-way constraints prevent the installation of required street trees, the Planning, Zoning and Building Director may approve a different organization of the curb and pedestrian clear zones.
-Additional elements such as removable planters of small palms and shrubs, vines or seasonal flowers may be required shall be installed.
+In the event that site constraints such as existing utility easements, infrastructure, or right-of-way constraints prevent the installation of required street trees, the Planning, Zoning, and Building Development Services Director may approve a different organization of the curb and pedestrian clear zones.
+Additional elements such as removable planters of small palms and shrubs, vines or seasonal flowers may be required.
 In addition, the building shall provide devices such as awnings or roof overhangs to establish a shaded pedestrian environment. - 5.
 The property owner shall be required to enter into a maintenance agreement, in a form acceptable to the City Attorney, requiring the property owner to be responsible for and maintain any tree grates, irrigation, and landscaping installed by the property owner to meet the requirements of this section. - 6.
 For those properties where street trees exist at the time of site plan approval, the property owner shall either provide the required street trees in another location on-site or pay into the Tree Trust Fund, in accordance with the fee schedule in Section 4.6.19(E)(5)(d).

-Figure 4.4.13-13 Commercial Use Streetscape
+Figure 4.4.13-E-113 Commercial Use Streetscape